rtmigo/xrandom_dart/README.md

 `nextFloat()` generates a floating-point value in range 0.0≤x<1.0.

 Unlike the `nextDouble`, `nextFloat` prefers speed to precision.
-It's still a `double`, but it has four billion shades instead on eight quadrillion.
+It's still a `double`, but it has four billion shades instead of eight quadrillions.

 <details>
   <summary>Speed comparison</summary>